Dddarknight/articles-api/README.md

 A dockerized FastAPI App with 2 options of rendering (server-side and React frontend).
 Provides the oppotunity for users' articles navigation with standart user authentication system.
-![App structure](image/app_diagram.png "App structure")
+![App structure](image/app_diagram.png "App structure") PostgreSQL is used for collecting data about users and their articles, MongoDB is used for registrating events.
 ____

 ### CodeClimate